In “BULLY,” Kanye West (aka Ye) goes minimal, but not everything lands emotionally or sonically.

 RGM RATING

 From a production standpoint, the instincts are still there.
 Across BULLY, you get flashes of soul samples, layered textures, and atmospheric synths that remind you why Ye’s ear is so respected.
 But unlike the grand, fully realized soundscapes of Graduation or My Beautiful Dark Twisted Fantasy, this project leans heavily into stripped-down ideas.
-The beats often lack impact and variety, making the album feel more like a loose collection of thoughts than a cohesive statement.
+The beats often lack major impact and variety, making the album feel more like a loose collection of thoughts than a cohesive statement.
+I will say this, though: the production is easily the best thing about this project.

 The features don’t do much to shift that momentum.
-Travis Scott brings a brief spark, while voices like CeeLo Green and André Troutman add texture without leaving a lasting imprint.
+Travis Scott brings a brief spark, while voices like CeeLo Green and André Troutman add some well-needed texture.
 Nothing quite sticks.
 I mean, when it’s pouring outside, you can’t have fun at the playground.

-For longtime listeners, there’s always a willingness to tap in, no matter what.
+For longtime listeners, there’s always a willingness to press play on a Ye album, no matter what.
 But BULLY doesn’t quite deliver.
-It lacks punch, cohesion, and that unpredictable spark that once defined Ye’s best work.
+It lacks a serious punch, cohesion, and that unpredictable spark that once defined Ye’s best work.
 At times, it feels like every track is winding down instead of building up.
-Still, there’s something intriguing about how organically he approaches the art, even if the results don’t fully land.
+Still, there’s something intriguing about how organically Ye approaches the art, even if the results don’t fully land.

 Discover more from RGM